 4. Get a Written Contract

-Once you’ve done a side-by-side comparison of the three estimates that have been provided to you, it’s time to request a written contract/agreement.
-A written contract is imperative–it should include:
+After a side-by-side comparison of the estimates, and choosing the best one for you, request a written contract.
+A written contract is imperative and should include:

 - Details on surface preparation

 We don’t recommend paying in cash, but if you do, make sure you have an email chain verifying cash exchange.
 A lack of documentation may cause problems later.

 Need a Painter?
 Ask Your Benjamin Moore Retailer